NervousBlakedown/Peritus/README.md

 # Peritus
 The go-to Catholic resource for Catholics.
+(Created with python flask and SQLite3)